Primordial black holes through preheating instabilities in $\alpha$-attractor models: Introduction

 During preheating, oscillations of the scalar field at the bottom of the potential induce parametric instabilities in the perturbations, causing their growth.
 For potentials that approximate a parabola, the amplification of the Mukhanov–Sasaki (MS) variable is approximately given by $v_{\bm{k}} \sim a$, where $a$ is the scale factor of the universe.
 However, for $\alpha$-attractor potentials with small $\alpha$ (see Fig.~\ref{fig:potentials}), the potential strongly deviates from a quadratic form, and the amplification can be significantly stronger \cite{self-resonance}, affecting a wider range of scales.
 In this case, the parametric instability is known as self-resonance.
 This behavior and its implications are analyzed in detail in Sec.~\ref{sec:evol-perts}.

 The evolution of perturbations during preheating is crucial for understanding PBH characterization, typically described in terms of their abundance and mass.
 The former is commonly obtained using the mass fraction $\beta(k)$, which quantifies the fraction of matter that collapses into PBHs.
-To calculate it, we employ two distinct approaches: the Press–Schechter formalism \cite{Press:1973,Harada:2013}, commonly used in radiation-dominated scenarios, and the Khlopov–Polnarev formalism \cite{Khlopov:1980,Khlopov:1981,Khlopov:1982}, which is more appropriate for matter-dominated epochs.
+To calculate it, we employ two distinct approaches: {i)} the {altered} Press–Schechter (PS) formalism proposed in \cite{Martin:2019nuw} {which is different from the standard PS formalism known in the context of galaxies and clusters \cite{Press:1973} (see Appendix.~\ref{app:appendixA})}. {Worth noting that the altered PS formalism employs small values of threshold for an overdensity that can collapse, which is closely associated with what is commonly used in equation of state dependent collapse scenarios \cite{Harada:2013}}. {ii)} The Khlopov–Polnarev {(KP)} formalism \cite{Khlopov:1980,Khlopov:1981,Khlopov:1982}, is more appropriate for matter-dominated epochs, {which is not threshold dependent, but it distinctly incorporates non-spherical effects and pancake collapse of the density perturbations}.

 For estimating PBH masses, we adopt the standard approach of considering that the mass is roughly given by the horizon mass at the time the perturbation re-enters the horizon, although with some caveats.
 A comprehensive discussion of PBH characterization, including their abundance and mass distribution, is provided in Sec.~\ref{sec:PBH-characterization}.
-Finally, the conclusions of this study are summarized in Sec.~\ref{sec:conclusions}.
+Finally, the conclusions of this study are summarized in Sec.~\ref{sec:conclusions}. {Furthermore, we also comment on the PBH formation analysis using the compaction function formalism in Appendix.~\ref{app:AppendixB} in the context of the preheating era, whose detailed study is, however, deferred for future investigations.}